sniperkit/snk.template.vue-chrome-electron/template/README.md

-# vuejs-template
+# Vue-web-template

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

-> This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init alterhu2020/vuejs#1.0 my-project`
+> This template is modified from offical template `vuejs-templates/webpack`, Vue 2.0 compatible.But there're some difference for this template, it only contained one webpack config file, but it had the full feature as offical provided.
+Also provide many useful features, like vuex, axios and vuetify.

 ## Documentation